Take a look at our halls of residence

 Whilst we do look at each case individually, we are only able to effect a change where there are extremely exceptional circumstances - usually where we are given late evidence of rapid onset medical conditions or other fresh requirements that necessitate a change.

 We sometimes find that if a student is not happy with their allocation when they receive it, they change their mind once they have moved in.
-However, if after moving in you still wish to change your accommodation, you are welcome to apply to transfer to a different room or hall.
+However, if after moving in you still wish to change your accommodation, you are welcome to to use our room swap process, or to ask for a supported room move to a different room or hall.

 Please note that if you reject your offer of accommodation but you still require a room you will need to submit a new application.
 This application will not be considered until all other unallocated students have been made an offer, so we cannot guarantee that we will be able to make you another offer of a room in halls.